UCL-ARC/Mutein/Documents/geneanalysis_io.md

 --------------------------------------------------------------------------
 ## HPC FoldX Pipeline for myriad
 --------------------------------------------------------------------------
-### When everything is installed and running, you just need to do the following to run the pipeline
+### This is a description of the inputs and outputs of the stages of geneanalysis

 TODO input output documentation